amgottlieb/OSIRIS_Imaging_DRP/README.md

     MasterFlatSloan_g.fits (and other filters)
     MasterBPMSloan_g.fits (and other filters)
-    skymap for each filter split into ccd1 and ccd2 for both the target and standard star aligned - stacked image after aligning with each other for each filter split into ccd1 and ccd2 for both the target and standard star
+    skymap for each filter split into ccd1 and ccd2 for both the target and standard star aligned - stacked image after aligning with each other for each filter split into ccd 1 and 2 for the target and standard star
     Final images combined by filter split into ccd1 and ccd2 for both the target and standard star: final_objname_OSIRIS_filter_ccd1.fits and final_objname_OSIRIS_filter_ccd2.fits
         Standard_Star_OSIRIS_filter_ccd1.fits and final_Standard_Star_OSIRIS_filter_ccd2.fits